Nash, Bergeron score twice, Bruins beat Lightning in Game 1

 Updated:

-TAMPA, Fla. — Tuukka Rask tossed a broken skate blade up the ice in frustration, but hardly lost his cool.
+TAMPA, Florida — Tuukka Rask tossed a broken skate blade up the ice in frustration, but hardly lost his cool.

 “I didn’t throw it at anybody,” the Boston goaltender said Saturday.
 “If I threw it at somebody, I’d like to apologize, but I didn’t.
 I just wanted to make sure that everybody saw that my blade was off.”